mdn/kuma/docs/rendering.rst

 Environment variables
 ---------------------
 KumaScript macros often vary on page metadata, stored in the ``env`` object in the render context.
-The render call is a ``POST`` where the body is the cleaned format content, and the headers include the encoded page metadata:
+The render call is a ``POST`` where the body is the :ref:`bleached-content`, and the headers include the encoded page metadata:

 id
    The database ID of the document, like ``233925``